 Sitting for the CPA Examination

-Prior to sitting for the CPA examination in New Hampshire, you must first meet certain requirements.
+Prior to sitting for the CPA exam in New Hampshire, you must first meet certain academic requirements.
 Since the test is notoriously difficult, it is a good idea to have a strong academic background prior to paying the fees and spending the time on the test.

-Once you have satisfied the academic requirements, you can apply online through the CPA Examination Services website and mail all of your documents to the agency at:
+Once you have satisfied the academic requirements, you can apply online through the CPA Exam Services website and mail all of your documents to the agency at:

 New Hampshire Coordinator